-Exercise Intensity
+#1: Exercise Intensity

-In fact, even if you are a competitive athlete and looking to far exceed the minimums for health and disease prevention, high-intensity or vigorous workouts still take much more of a toll on the body, so the number of hours of exercise you do per week should be less than if you were primarily doing only moderate intensity exercise.
+In fact, even if you are a competitive athlete and looking to exceed far the minimums for health and disease prevention, high-intensity or vigorous workouts still take much more of a toll on the body, so the number of hours of exercise you do per week should be less than if you were primarily doing only moderate intensity exercise.

-Doing too much exercise can lead to overtraining syndrome, which will not only compromise your athletic performance but can be deleterious to your overall health, compromise your immune system, disrupt sleep and appetite, cause mood issues, and more.
+Doing too much exercise can lead to overtraining syndrome, which will not only compromise your athletic performance but can also be deleterious to your overall health, compromise your immune system, disrupt sleep and appetite, cause mood issues, and more.

 Consider the difference in the physical impact of walking versus running on the body.